OpinionX vs. Conjointly: Product Comparison

 Conjointly Professional → Powerful, but expensive to scale

 Conjointly's Professional license includes access to all advanced methods, up to 2 hours of annual consulting, and quality-checked panel access.
-Pricing is per-seat: approximately $1,795 for the first user and $975 for each additional seat.
+Premium plans on Conjointly start at $2,895 (five times more than OpinionX).
 Panel responses are purchased separately on top of the licence fee.
-For a team of 5 researchers, the license alone would cost roughly $5,795/year — before a single respondent is sourced.

-Conjointly also offers an Ultimate tier for enterprise teams who need a dedicated researcher on retainer and managed research services, but pricing is custom and requires direct engagement with their team.
+Conjointly also offers a Ultimate tier for enterprise teams starting from $10,000 who need a dedicated researcher on retainer and managed research services, but pricing is custom and requires direct engagement with their team.

 OpinionX Paid → Clear, self-serve tiers